MicrosoftDocs/windows-dev-docs/hub/apps/performance/index.md

 #Customer intent: As a Windows application developer, I want to learn how to measure and improve my application's performance so that my users have a better experience.
 ---

-# Windows app performance overview
+# Windows app performance and fundamentals overview

 Improving your application's performance gives it a feeling of polish and craftsmanship, while saving your customers time, money, battery life, and development effort.
 Battery-powered devices last longer.
 Apps run more smoothly on less expensive hardware.
 Your customers' productivity increases.